tjbp/saveconfig/README.md

 ## Licence

-This software is licensed under the GPLv3, see the `LICENCE` file for more details.
+This software is licensed under the GPLv3, see the `LICENSE` file for more details.